 Google just released a new update that is designed to help webmasters create more helpful content.
 This update is called the “ Helpful Content Update,” and it is aimed at rewarding websites that provide valuable information for their users.
 If you want to learn more about this update and find out how you can make your website comply with its guidelines, then keep reading.
-We will discuss all of the details in this post.
+Our experts at fourmangos have been waiting for this new update and will discuss all of the details in this post.

 The new Google update started this week (August 22) and focuses on rewarding sites with content created for readers, not search engines.
 Over the years, many content creators have shifted from producing well-written content that has useful information for readers to content that is nothing more than “fluff” that includes keywords to help it rank better in search engines.

 Well, Google has come to realize that it wants to separate out these types of websites full of fluff and get back to offering its readers quality information.
 That is what this new ‘Helpful Content Update’ is all about.

 If Google’s new update gets it right, it shouldn’t have an impact on well-written websites with reliable content that does not focus on SEO-first content.
 However, if Google doesn’t get it right – and it’s not guaranteed – it could affect many websites.

 Unfortunately, August is an odd month to look for changes in traffic as many people are on vacation and not using the internet as they normally would other months out of the year.
 The best way to determine if you are experiencing a drop in traffic due to the algorithm change is to look at your average weekly traffic for the final half of the month over the last few years.
 This can be your reference information.